FredLiu876/PersonalAIAgent/README.md

 # Personal AI Agent

 AI agent that will help you run things locally on your computer to assist with daily tasks!
+Once the agent was setup with barebones functions to code and modify files, a lot of the other code was easily written and committed using the agent itself.
+Very fast development for small projects!

 ## Setup